MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-411-Exclusions-Medicare-Limitations-Medicare-Payment/subpart-J-Financial-Relationships-Between-Physicians-Entities-Furnishing-Designated-Health-Services/section-411.351.md

 (3) The refraining from taking an action.

-*Value-based arrangement* means an arrangement for the provision of at least one value-based activity for a target patient population to which the only parties are -
+*Value-based arrangement* means an arrangement for the provision of at least one value-based activity for a target patient population to which the only parties are—

 (1) The value-based enterprise and one or more of its VBE participants; or

 (2) VBE participants in the same value-based enterprise.

-*Value-based enterprise (VBE)* means two or more VBE participants -
+*Value-based enterprise (VBE)* means two or more VBE participants—

 (1) Collaborating to achieve at least one value-based purpose;